Donate Sperm for IVF: Sperm Bank, Melbourne | Newlife IVF

 On the other hand, if you obtain donor sperm from a known donor or advertisement, you may wish to seek legal advice to help you navigate the process of setting social boundaries with your donor.
 Depending on the situation, the level of donor involvement can vary greatly, so it’s important to have an open conversation about expectations from all parties involved (including any partners).

-You can find out more about fertility legislation and guidelines by visiting the Victorian Assisted Reproductive Treatment Authority (VARTA).
+You can find out more about fertility legislation and guidelines through The Health Regulator for donor sperm.

 What happens once donor sperm is obtained?